Zuoying railway station

-Zuoying–Jiucheng (左營·舊城 (Zuǒyíng–Jìuchéng)) is a railway station in Kaohsiung, Taiwan served by Taiwan Railways.
+Zuoying–Jiucheng (左營·舊城 (Zuǒyíng–Jìuchéng)) is a railway station in Kaohsiung, Taiwan served by Taiwan Railway.
 The station is served by local trains.

 Formerly Zuoying, the station was renamed on October 14, 2018, based on the nearby Old City of Zuoying to avoid the confusion with Xinzuoying, when the new underground station was opened.

 History

 The station was opened on November 29, 1900.
 The station was last rebuilt in 2018, replacing the temporary structure opened in 2013.